 and demons are not just "people of faith" but theocratic bullies.

-destroy our enemy!
-Love your own enemies, don't go loving mine.
+this.
+We must destroy our enemy!
+Love your own enemies, don't go

-the age of reason, we would be living in a quite different world.
+had attained the age of reason, we would be living in a quite different

+faith.
 Invariably and without exception, they inform me that without a

 belief in supernatural authority I would have no basis for my morality.